cujojs/curl/README.md

 Yes, curl.js follows the CommonJS Loader Plugin specification, so you can use any compatible plugin.
 The following plugins are included:

-js! -- loads non-AMD javascript files
+js! -- loads non-AMD javascript files. more info on the [wiki](https://github.com/unscriptable/curl/wiki/js)

 text! -- loads text files